Mama Knows It All

 There is so much joy and love and light that is a part of Black history.

-Before I share the tips on celebrating Black history with kids, I wanted to invite you to download this free Black history book I created.
+Before I share the tips on celebrating Black history with kids, here are some free Black history coloring pages and printables you can download.

 If you’d prefer a printed copy mailed to you for under six dollars, it’s available on Amazon for less than six bucks.

-Click here to purchase Black History Word Search.
+Click here to purchase Black History Word Search Book

 Back to celebrating Black history with kids.